-The board is comprised of nine members: five public and four professional members.
+The Board is comprised of nine members: five public and four professional members.
 The Senate Rules Committee and the Speaker of the Assembly each appoint one public member.
 The other seven members (four public members and three professional members) are appointed by the Governor.

-Each year, the board elects a president and vice-president, who each serve a one-year term and can serve for a total of two years.
-The board meets quarterly and rotates meeting locations between northern and southern California.
+Each year, the Board elects a president and vice president, who each serve a one-year term and can serve for a total of two years.
+The Board meets quarterly and rotates meeting locations between northern and southern California.
 These meetings are webcasted and open to the public.
-The meetings provide an opportunity for the board to educate licensees and the public about the various topics relating to the practice of barbering and cosmetology.
-Since the board has started webcasting its meetings, it has been noted that attendance at the public meetings have declined.
-Since attendance has declined, the board has not had the level of public interaction it once enjoyed.
-Nevertheless, all public comments that are received at board and committee meetings are taken into consideration and are often incorporated into recommendations.
+The meetings provide an opportunity for the Board to educate licensees and the public about the various topics relating to the practice of barbering and cosmetology.